bogdanrbucur/etl-pipeline/readme.md

 These configuration parameters are essential for Spark to connect to the MinIO object storage and must be included in every Spark job submission.

+### Secrets Management

+.env file is used to manage sensitive information such as access keys and passwords.
+Ensure that this file is kept secure and not committed to version control.
+This is only suitable for local development and testing.

+For production environments, consider using a dedicated secrets management tool or service to handle sensitive credentials.

+The `create_AWS_secrets.sh` script can be used to create secrets in AWS Secrets Manager for MinIO and Airflow credentials.
+The `aws_secrets_manager_retrieve.py` module provides a helper class to retrieve these secrets programmatically in Python scripts for Spark jobs or Airflow DAGs.

 ### Running Airflow DAGs (Directed Acyclic Graphs)

 1. Create DAG files in the `dags` directory.
 They must have a `.py` extension.